 - appropriately applied and removed in accordance with the directive for the procedure.

-The department has not produced such a list.
-It is expected that the health professional providing the directive for treatment would have the clinical expertise within their scope of practice to identify the appropriate garments for treating these complex health care conditions.
+The department does not produce such a list.
+It is expected that the health professional providing the directive for treatment has the clinical expertise within their scope of practice to identify the appropriate garments for treating these complex health care conditions.

 If providers are seeking guidance for selecting compression garments, standards for compression garments can be found in the Best Practice for the Management of Lymphoedema Guidelines.
 These Guidelines cover parameters such as testing methods, yarn specification, compression gradient and durability.